hirosystems/docs/docs/hacks/build-a-friend-tech-clone/create-the-contracts.md

 ## Challenges

+Once you create your smart contract, here are some challenges you can think about to take your contract to the next level:

 - **Buy Keys**: Implement a feature that allows users to buy keys.
 This will involve calling a smart contract function that handles the purchase.
 - **Sell Keys**: Implement a feature that allows users to sell keys.
 This will involve calling a smart contract function that handles the sale.
 - **Access Control**: Implement a feature that restricts access to certain chatrooms based on whether the user is a key holder.
 This will involve checking the isKeyHolder state before rendering the chatroom.